IMPORTANT WARNING:

 Why is this medication prescribed?

-Risperidone injection is used to treat schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
-Risperidone injection may also be used alone or in combination with lithium (Lithobid) or valproate to treat people who have bipolar I disorder (manic depressive disorder; a disease that causes episodes of depression, episodes of severe mania, and other abnormal moods).
+Risperidone injection is used to treat schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions) and bipolar I disorder (a disease that causes episodes of depression, episodes of severe mania, and other abnormal moods).
 Risperidone is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.

 How should this medicine be used?

-Risperidone extended-release (long-acting) injection (Risperdal Consta, Risvan, Rykindo) comes as a powder to be mixed with a liquid to be injected intramuscularly (into a muscle) by a healthcare provider.
-Risperidone extended-release injection (Perseris) comes as a powder to be mixed with a liquid to be injected subcutaneously (under the skin) by a healthcare provider.
-Risperidone extended-release injection (Uzedy) comes as a suspension (liquid) to be inject subcutaneously by a healthcare provider.
+Risperidone extended-release (long-acting) injection comes as a powder to be mixed with a liquid and a suspension (liquid) to be injected intramuscularly (into a muscle) into the arm or buttocks or subcutaneously (under the skin) into the arm or abdomen by a healthcare provider.
+You will receive an injection every 2 weeks to 2 months, depending on the product given.
 If you have never received risperidone extended-release injection previously, your doctor will probably tell you to take risperidone tablets or oral solution by mouth before you receive your first injection.

 Risperidone extended-release injection may help control your symptoms but will not cure your condition.
 Continue to keep appointments to receive risperidone injection even if you feel well.
 Talk to your doctor if you do not feel like you are getting better during your treatment with risperidone injection.